EliphazBouye/nest-tales/README.md

-# Nest Tales
+# NestTales

 NestJS Prisma Blog API made with ❤️
 A Blog API made with Nestjs and Prisma with PostgreSql as database.

 ## 🔭 Requirement